 - Work at an angle of about 30° to the blade and run the sharpening stone along the angled side – if you look at the blade sideways on you'll find out which that is.
 Work from hinge to tip, always moving the stone away from you to avoid hurting yourself.
 Keep doing this for a few minutes and you'll find you have a rough edge forming on the underside as tiny shards of metal shear off.

 - Use a circular motion to gently remove this burr from the other side of the blade, though working flat to the blade this time as you don't want to take the edge off again.

 - Consider a professional tool-sharpening service for larger-bladed items like hedging shears or petrol-driven hedge trimmers.
 These only need doing around once a year and it's easier to get the professionals in.

-Please ask the staff in our garden centre in Woburn Sands, Brampton, Willington and Frilford for more information and advice about sharpening gardening tools.
+Please ask the staff in our garden centre in MILTON KEYNES, HUNTINGDON, BEDFORD and FRILFORD for more information and advice about sharpening gardening tools.